 About Our Sangha

-Our Sangha is rooted in the Theravada school of Buddhism, believed to be the oldest of three main traditions.
+Our sangha is rooted in the Theravada school of Buddhism, believed to be the oldest of three main traditions.
 The other two are known commonly as Zen and Tibetan.

 When you are new to the practice we suggest that you begin by developing some calmness, tranquility, and the ability to stay somewhat focused on one object — this is usually the breath.
 The breath works well because our breath is always in the present moment.
 And it’s portable.